RokNikolic/standard-ml-adventures/README.md

 # Standard-ML-adventures
-Learning SML for the Functional Programming class at university, includes:
+Learning SML to learn functional programming concepts, includes:

-- Excercises implementing progressively harder concepts and problems with functional programming.
+- Excercises implementing progressively harder concepts with functional programming.
 - Using recursion, polymorphism, higher order functions and currying and more.
-- A project using all this knowledge to solve a cryptographic problem.
+- A project using all this knowledge.